arborworkflows/arborworkflows.github.com/_posts/tutorials/2015-06-09-creating-a-new-collection.md

 ![Screenshot 7]({{ site.baseurl}}/assets/creatingaCollection/screen7.png)

 You can even edit this workflow using the "Edit" button (keep in mind that you have to hit "Save" for the changes to go into effect).

+Finally, you can download your new workflow using the "Save" button, which generates a json-formatted version of your workflow.
+This text file includes all of the information and code that you need to run your workflow - but not the data!
+You can easily share these json files with collaborators or make them available on Github or other archives.